Career Success Navigator

 After the completion of the CSN Preparation Checklist, the majority of graduate students will have a quality resume created, most of their questions answered, and fully prepared to apply for internship and job opportunities.
 If they still have questions after completing the CSN Preparation Checklist, they can request access to scheduling online appointments and drop-in sessions.

-Each student will need to complete all of the following sections and submit their checklist in-person to the Student Engagement & Career Connections office before obtaining access to appointments and drop-in.
+Each student will need to complete all of the following sections and submit their checklist in-person to the Viterbi Career Connections office before obtaining access to appointments and drop-in.
 First let’s start with reviewing the Graduate Career Plan

 Step #1 Watch Career Success Videos